-In case you want just one photo for Desktop background in Windows Vista, 7 or 8, and you know exactly where the photo is, right-click it in Windows Explorer and select Set as desktop background.
+In case you want just one photo for Desktop background in Windows Vista, 7, 8 or 8.1, and you know exactly where the photo is, right-click it in Windows/File Explorer and select Set as desktop background.

 In Windows XP, the command is in Common Tasks pane, so you must click (not right-click) the picture instead.

-In Windows 8, colors of window borders and Taskbar change according to the displayed photo.
+In Windows 8 and 8.1, colors of window borders and Taskbar change according to the displayed photo.

 To use advanced options, right-click on an empty Desktop area.